CIS-Spring-2023/project-cis_4339_project_2/README.md

 - PORT = 3000
 - ORG = 'communitygarden'

 Change the value of ORG to access data for another organization.
-The data currently in the database contains information for:
+The database currently holds data for:
 - communitygarden
 - waterfront
 - municipal